Isaiah Rose

-Isaiah R. Rose (June 26, 1843 – November 26, 1916) was a Republican state senator for Ohio, a Washington County sheriff and a Civil War veteran.
+Isaiah R. Rose (June 26, 1843 – November 26, 1916) was a Republican state senator for Ohio, a Washington County sheriff and a Union Civil War veteran.

 Early life

-Rose was born on June 26, 1843, in Belmont County, Ohio.
+Rose was born on June 26, 1843, in Belmont County, Ohio, the son of Mary (Schaffer) and James H. Rose.

 Civil War

-Rose enrolled twice as a soldier for the Union Army.
-He was captured and transported to Andersonville Prison as a prisoner.
-He later escaped and returned to his former army.
-However, he was mistaken for a scout or a Confederate soldier and was shot in the left leg.
+Rose enrolled twice as a soldier for the Union Army, and served alongside his brother Thompson.
+He was captured in July 1864 after staying to comfort his brother after he was mortally wounded, and was transported to Andersonville Prison as a prisoner.
+He later escaped in December after having made two previous attempts and returned to his former army.
+However, he was mistaken for a Confederate soldier or scout and was shot in the left leg in January 1865.
 This injury left him permanently disabled.

 Public office

-Rose returned to Ohio and was elected sheriff for Washington County as a member of the Republican Party, and subsequently as a state senator.
+Rose returned to Ohio and, after working as a coal digger in the 1870s, was elected sheriff for Washington County as a member of the Republican Party in 1884, and subsequently as a state senator in 1905.
 During his career in the Ohio Senate, he was a champion of the temperance movement in Ohio, introducing ultimately successful legislation allowing individual counties to enact local legislation banning the sale of liquor.